-Students will complete a short writing assignment (Reflection) in lieu of mid-year and final exams.
-For the Mid-year Reflection, students will select a discussion question from Lessons 2-13 and prepare a brief Reflection piece on the topic (approximately 500 words) to be submitted during the mid-year exam period.
-A second reflection paper of the same length will be prepared and submitted during the final exam period, based on a discussion question selected from Lessons 14-25.
-Instructions for both reflection papers will be released through the OWL Assignments page, papers will be submitted through the Assignments page using the Turnitin function, and graded papers will be returned through the Assignments page.
-As the reflection papers replace mid-year and final exams, deadlines must be adhered to unless formal academic accommodation is granted.
+Students will complete a short writing assignment (Reflection) at the end of each term.
+For the First Term Reflection Paper, students will select a discussion question from Lessons 2-13 and prepare a brief reflection piece on the topic (approximately 500 words) to be submitted by the last day of classes (Dec.
+8, 2021).
+A second reflection paper of the same length will be prepared and submitted at the end of the second term (April 1, 2021), based on a discussion question selected from Lessons 14-25.
+Instructions for both reflection papers will be released through the OWL Assignments page at least three weeks in advance of their due dates.
+Papers will be submitted through the Assignments page using the Turnitin function and graded papers will be returned through the Assignments page.